 5. Signature– Put your signature carefully on top of your name in the cheque as it has to match the signature you provided to the bank while opening the account.

-Always keep your cheque book in a safe place and never pre-sign your blank cheques.
+Always keep your chequebook in a safe place and never pre-sign your blank cheques.

-Key points to be keep in mind
+Key points to keep in mind while writing a Cheque:

 a.
 Never do overwriting in a cheque

 c.
-When writing amount in words, always write “only” at the end.
-Also inside the amount box, after you have written the number specify “/-“ at the end.
+When writing the amount in words, always write “only” at the end.
+Also inside the amount box, after you have written the number specify “/-” at the end.